 P2P Lending Business Model 4: Balance Sheet Lending

 Balance sheet lending is the business model in the peer-to-peer lending sphere that bear the closest resemblance to traditional bank lending.
 In traditional bank lending, funds are listed as liabilities and loans are listed as assets on the balance sheet of the bank.
 This means that banks take on credit risk, while customers’ deposits are usually insured up to a certain amount.
-In the same way, P2P platforms involved with balance sheet lending will both originate the loan and keep it on the balance sheet.
+In the same way, platforms involved with balance sheet lending will both originate the loan and keep it on the balance sheet.
 By doing this, the platform assumes credit risk, but it will also profit from both fees and interest payments accruing on the loan.
 Just like other types of peer-to-peer lending, balance sheet lending can be both consumer and business lending.

-Is P2P Lending Shadow Banking?
+Is Peer-to-Peer Lending Shadow Banking?

-Given the description of the different business models within the P2P lending universe, it is, therefore, important to keep an eye on hybrid business models that might express some of these characteristics.
+Given the description of the different business models within the peer-to-peer lending universe, it is, therefore, important to keep an eye on hybrid business models that might express some of these characteristics.
 This could be both peer-to-peer lending with loan originators (business model 2), bank-funded P2P lending (business model 3) and balance sheet lending (business model 4).
 However, especially platforms using balance sheet lending have a business model similar to banks as they rely on leverage and retain credit risk by keeping the loans on their balance sheet